AntonyChR/orus-media-server/README.md

     ```bash
     npm run dev
     ```
+5. Open http://localhost:5173/config in your browser and click "Reset Database".

-This will set up the development environment for Orus media server and install all the required dependencies and data.
+This will set up the development environment for Orus media server and install all the required dependencies and create fake data.

 ## Build and run the application